isomerpages/alps-corp/_about-us/Vision, Mission, Value.md

 		<h3 style="color: #6C53A3">VISION</h3>
 	</div>
 </div>

-To be a <span style="color: #6C53A3; font-weight: bold">LEADING</span>, <span style="color: #6C53A3; font-weight: bold">INNOVATIVE</span> and <span style="color: #6C53A3; font-weight: bold">TRUSTED</span> supply chain partner in transforming healthcare.
+To be a **LEADING**, **INNOVATIVE** and **TRUSTED** supply chain partner in transforming healthcare.

-* <span style="color: #6C53A3; font-weight: bold">LEADING</span> : We strive for the highest professional standards to excel in healthcare supply chain.
+•	**LEADING** : We strive for the highest professional standards to excel in healthcare supply chain.

-* <span style="color: #6C53A3; font-weight: bold">INNOVATIVE</span> : We encourage creativity, practical solutions and advancement with technology.
+•	**INNOVATIVE** : We encourage creativity, practical solutions and advancement with technology.

-* <span style="color: #6C53A3; font-weight: bold">TRUSTED</span> : Our relationship with our vendors cannot thrive without mutual trust and the shared understanding that the needs of our patients come first.
+•	**TRUSTED** : Our relationship with our vendors cannot thrive without mutual trust and the shared understanding that the needs of our patients come first.

 <div class="row">